MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-create-jobs.md

 >   If you are using time sheets with your job, you must also designate a person responsible.
 This person can approve time sheets for the employee tasks associated with the job.
 For more information, see [Set Up Timesheets](projects-how-setup-time-sheets.md).

 ## To create tasks for a job
 A key part of creating a job is to specify the various tasks involved in the job.
-You do this by adding new lines on the **Tasks** FastTab in the **Job Card** page, one task per line.
+You do this by adding new lines on the **Tasks** FastTab on the **Job Card** page, one task per line.
 Every job must have at least one task.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Jobs**, and then choose the related link.
 2. Open the job card for a relevant job.